-These advanced contextual education experiences are designed for students who have completed the initial 3-credit contextual education internship/practicum and are seeking additional ministry or other leadership experiences in a new setting.
-Each additional course requires a deeper learning experience and expected outcome.
+These advanced internship experiences are designed for students who have completed the initial 3-credit contextual education internship and are seeking additional ministry or other leadership experiences in a new setting.
+Students continue to meet with all other students completing their internships, but are expected to engage in a deeper learning experience and meet higher level learning outcomes than their initial internship.
 These courses may be completed more than once to address additional contextual education experiences.
+This course may only be taken for a pass/fail grade.